 Standardization is important – for all parties

-Without standardization within a market you might end up with multiple technical solutions for the same kind of problem as well as the risk for adding unnecessary work when it comes to the interoperability between systems.
+Without standardization within a market, you might end up with multiple technical solutions for the same kind of problem as well as the risk of adding unnecessary work when it comes to the interoperability between systems.
 Costs tend to get high, market barriers increase, automation is limited, the large market players dominate and, in the end, it is the customer that suffers.

 However, there are some good examples of initiatives addressing interoperability.
-We are able to share some real-world experiences and name a few technical platforms that forms a foundation for the interoperability.
+We are able to share some real-world experiences and name a few technology platforms that form a foundation for interoperability.
 Let's take a look!